-Additionally, EOA will conduct two trainings for member agency staff through the implementation of this subtask.
-The trainings will focus on conducting OVTAs as part of Private Land Drainage Area (PLDA) Trash Inspection Programs (TIPs) being implemented by member agencies.
+Additionally, EOA will conduct one training for member agency staff through the implementation of this subtask.
+The training will focus on conducting OVTAs as part of Private Land Drainage Area (PLDA) Trash Inspection Programs (TIPs) being implemented by member agencies.